 Without updating, you may run into an index error (and sometimes into: a debugger),

 if you select an entry in a collection which is no longer valid.

 then, in the inspector's workspace, evaluate (doIt):

 and finally click on the entry labeled '3' in the namelist.

-Since the index 3 is no longer a legal one, you will run into a
+Since the index 3 is no longer legal, you will run into such an index error,

-Double clicking on a name/index in the instance variable list opens another
+Double clicking on a name/index in the instance variable list either opens another

-inspector on this instance variables value (the new inspector remembers the
+inspector on this instance variable's value (in the old inspector),

 Examples (click to execute):

 (its main use is when an inspector is to be embedded into another application windows).